-Article 10 Students with board memberships
+Article 11 Students with board memberships

 - 1. Student can include any board memberships as part of their portfolios.
-In order to do so, they must describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
-Board memberships can be listed on the diploma supplement.
+In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
+Board memberships for the DPC, IPC, CPC, or for study associations, student associations and as members of committees at Fontys can be listed on the diploma supplement.
 The student must request the listing at least two weeks prior to the graduation ceremony via the study programme administration.
 At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC.
 In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC. - 3.
 Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
 A student may apply to be included under the Profiling Fund Scheme (FSS Scheme) on the basis of his administrative activities and submit a request to his institution for an attendance fee or for a board membership scholarship from the Profiling Fund Board (FSS Board).
 See also Article 14 of the Participation Regulations on the participation councils and PC'S.

-Article 11 Top-Class Athletes scheme
+Article 12 Elite-Class Athletes scheme - student entrepeneurship

-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
+- 1. Students who have been granted an Elite-Athletes or Talent status are entitled to facilities from the Elite Athletes Scheme.
 Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board.
-The responsible person Top-Class Athletes will conduct an intake with the student, and informs the student about the procedure.
+The responsible person Elite Athletes will conduct an intake with the student, and informs the student about the procedure.
 The Examination Board has the necessary contact information.
-Advice regarding the continuation of studies may be deferred for students with a Top-Class status (see Article 32).
+Advice regarding the continuation of studies may be deferred for students with a Elite Athlete status (see Article 32). - 2.
+Students who are eligible for the Student Entrepreneurship Scheme may apply to the Examination Board for facilities regarding, among others, the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance for educational activities, working in groups and an adjusted internship.
+These facilities should be sought from the Examination Board.
+Advice regarding the continuation of studies may be deferred for students with entrepreneur status (see article 32)